OliviaKnestaut/idm221-ojk25/Content/CS3_BestFronds_Content.md

 ### Story Boards

+### Sketches

+We experimented with sketching out different possible solutions based on some of the key elements we noted in our affinity map.
+After the initial sketches, we expanded on some of out favorite ideas.

+### Colors

+Out main app colors are natural, while our accent colors are vibrant and sunny.
+We considered more vibrant colors, but since one of the main focuses of our app is mental health we did not want them to be too overwhelming.​

 ### Final Decisions

 After creating a range of ideation sketches we received feedback form our PROD: 215 class and instructor to choose our final direction.
 We gave priority to features and design ideas that had received the most positive feedback from our class and survey participants.
 We also chose concepts that could be prototyped in the 2 week time span we had for the rest of the project.

+#### Physical Object

+- 360 degree solar panel
+- Detachable base tray
+- Electronics embedded in bottom
+- Moisture sensors
+- Rounded shape

+#### App Content

+- Water tracker
+- Sun tracker
+- Plant journal
+- Connectivity between multiple pots
+- Community aspect
+- Notifications and status board

+#### App Aesthetics

+- Plant avatar
+- Muted natural colors
+- Simple and soothing
+- Emoji and graphic communication
+- Plant puns

 ## Results